RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2020-08-16-online-dating.md

 ---
 layout: post
 title:  Why Online Dating is (Almost Certainly) a Waste of Your Time
+date: 2020-08-16
 tags: online-dating 2020
 ---